NoOperationBois/COMP2121-Notes/Lecture Notes/sampleQ.md

-## Sample Programming Questions
+## Unofficial Sample Programming Questions

-1. Write a program that calculates the n'th Fibonnaci number.
+###### Write a program that calculates the n'th Fibonnaci number.
 Assume `n` is read in from register 16.
 Store the output in register 17.

 ```
 .include "m2560def"